 I’m a confident, motivated and proactive individual, accustomed to working under pressure and using my own initiative.
 I’m very sociable and like to bring a positive and enthusiastic attitude to any team.
 From chairing my University’s Equestrian Society, winning my local city region’s Young Apprentice programme and previous job positions, I have found to have a natural flare in leadership however equally enjoy encouraging and helping my fellow team members reach their full potential.
 From working in a number of diverse environments and taking up a variety of hobbies, I have built a solid skill base in customer service and relations, as well as hands on experience with domestic animals and agricultural livestock.
 I have worked as a senior day lamber for farms ranging from 80 to 1,200 sheep where I’ve also assisted with calving, herding, dosing, dehorning and other medical procedures.
 In 2017, I worked with one of the UK’s leading grain cooperatives as a laboratory technician and weighbridge operator.
 On my home farm I breed Suffolk, Texel and Mule sheep and Aberdeen Angus beef cattle.

 In my spare time I enjoy working and spending time with all kinds of animals.
 I have volunteered with Scotland’s police dog branch as a dog groomer and exerciser.
 I am often given or find stray farm kittens which I medicate, tame and rehome, which I find extremely rewarding.
 Any chance I get, I love to be outside.
-Horse riding is my main hobby, primarily trekking with Highland Ponies, however school regularly with a variety of larger breeds at novice/intermediate level (walk, trot, canter, small jumps).
+Horse riding is my main hobby, primarily trekking with Highland Ponies, however have schooled with a variety of larger breeds at novice level (walk, trot and canter (depending on horse)).
 Living on the “Hawaii of the North” I love to get out in the sea whether for adrenaline sports or lazy kayaking to watch the marine life.